- Crete is divided into four administrative regions: Lasithi, Heraklion, Rethymnon, and Chania.

 Just the same, Heraklion is not the only region of Crete that hides a wealth of history and culture.
 The magnificent old towns of Chania on the west coast and Rethymno on the south coast and the rich heritage of Lasithi will hold the interest of any history enthusiast with a passion for exploring historical monuments.

-Our favorite hotels in Crete
+Our Favorite Hotels in Crete

 Being a sought-after tourist destination for years has caused Crete to boast flawless tourist infrastructure, part of which are the luxurious accommodation options the island is full of.

-From adult-only hotels to family, all-inclusive luxury resorts with private beaches, small hotels, high-end suites, and opulent villas, you can find everything you want to, exactly where you want to -especially if you go through the booking process early enough.
+From adult-only hotels in Greece to family, all-inclusive luxury resorts with private beaches, small hotels, high-end suites, and opulent villas, you can find everything you want to, exactly where you want to -especially if you go through the booking process early enough.

 Airport and ferry connections to other Greek islands